MidwintersTomb/rusty-crow/README.md

 cat /etc/passwd
 ```

 Every 15 minutes the BlackBird client will check your Gmail account for new e-mail with commands.
-When that interval triggers, it will execute the included commands and e-mail you the results including what command was sent, the response, and what it pulled from your original e-mail.
+When that interval triggers, it will execute the included commands included in the body and e-mail you the results including what command was sent, the response, and what it pulled from your original e-mail.

 ### Notes & Background: